 Okay, mentally suffering peeps, this is where the rubber meets the road in our understanding of our moods and this deep brain system involved with them.

 I talk in numerous posts a lot about belief.
-Various brain circuits involved in creating and disseminating back to us our beliefs are a huge feedback loop to the Ventral Tegmental Area (hereafter known as "VTA Lady").
+We also had a fairly long and detailed look at imagination in this post.
+Various brain circuits involved in creating and disseminating back to us our beliefs and the powers of our imagination are a huge feedback loop to the Ventral Tegmental Area (hereafter referred to as "VTA Lady").
 Belief and imagination are tightly linked and it is the belief of good things to come and the strong imagination thereof that will often keep us moving forward despite possibly great odds against us or obstacles in our way.
 This can be seen throughout our evolutionary history (and is thus tightly linked to religious beliefs and the comforting and motivating thoughts of going to heaven).
 A lot of what we think is "good behaviour", for example, is really just having a really strong connection to VTA Lady keeping that pleasure/reward system locked on to a goal related to beliefs associated with religious morals (sorry, morally superior feeling people).

 So, let's look at this through the lens of our experience.

 We don't get "depressed" and demotivated out of the blue for no reason (though I know it feels that way; this is the big disconnect between our subconscious brain mechanisms - like this one - and our conscious awareness or experience that I often refer to).
-If you look back on your life, all kinds of painful events will have pounded the living shit out of your beliefs.
-So often your greatest beliefs and desires have been crushed by life.
+If you look back on your life, all kinds of painful events will have pounded the living shit out of your beliefs and the life and goals you imagined.
+So, often your greatest beliefs and desires have been crushed by life.
 We often keep going, but for a variety of possible reasons, we get crushed again and again.
 This will begin to have effects on all the circuitry involved in motivation and pleasure we're looking at here today.
 The feedback system to VTA Lady just keeps sending too many painful messages.
 Pain becomes too associated with desired rewards.
-VTA Lady just gets to the point where she says "fuck this shit, I'm not taking any more calls from that belief area".
+VTA Lady just gets to the point where she says "fuck this shit, I'm not taking any more calls from that belief (or that imagination) area".
 And after a while, all the lines of communication between various brain areas associated with beliefs and VTA Lady begin to atrophy (literally).
 Worse yet, the areas in the brain associated with feeling the hits of dopamine and thus pleasure and motivation because of a lack of stimulation begin to atrophy as well.
 This is part of the "dark side" of neuroplasticity.

 And this same process can happen with many of our goals and desires as we experience defeat, disappointment, hurt and other negative impacts and results for things we started out feeling excited and motivated about.